 As cannabis cultivation stepped out of the murky shadows of the legacy illicit market, regulation, testing, and analysis prove not all commercial cannabis is created equal.
 In this article, we’ll review the various types of molds impacting cannabis plants and consumers and why producers should plan for increasing regulations and oversight.

-Types of Mold and Fungus Found in Cannabis
+Types of Mold on Weed and Other Fungi Found in Cannabis

 Producers and consumers must develop a better understanding of what types of molds can infect cannabis crops and their potential impact on human health.
 Table 1 in this study published in Respiratory Medicine Case Reports references several pulmonary fungal infections associated with cannabis use, particularly in medical use, where the consumer was immunocompromised.

-Here are a few of the most common types of molds and fungi impacting cannabis crops and consumers.
+Here are a few of the most common types of mold on weed and some of the fungi impacting cannabis crops and consumers.

 Fusarium is a type of fungi that is widely distributed in agricultural settings.
 These molds can be found in soil, plants, and crop products.
 Experienced cannabis producers know these molds can cause plant diseases, leading to crop losses and economic damage.